Kyra-Ha/udacity-weather-journal-app/README.md

-# Weather-Journal App Project
+## Weather-Journal App Project

-## Overview
+# Overview
-This project uses weatherbit.io API and user data to dynamically update the UI.
+Practice in dynamically updating the UI and asynchronous Web API integration.